jr-cast/tv-movie-app/README.md

 ## Built With

-- Major languages
+- Jvascript
-- Frameworks
+- Webpack
-- Technologies used
+- HTML&CSS

 ## Live Demo (if available)